Albanian Australians: Communities in other states

-Immigration from south-western Yugoslavia
+Immigration from south–western Yugoslavia

-The majority of Albanian-speaking arrivals in Australia migrated from Yugoslavia beginning in the 1950s.
-During the 1960s and 1970s, most of these migrants were from the Lake Prespa region, and the villages Kišava and Ostrec in Bitola municipality, all of which are now part of south-western North Macedonia.
+The majority of Albanian–speaking arrivals in Australia migrated from Yugoslavia beginning in the 1950s.
+During the 1960s and 1970s, most of these migrants were from the Lake Prespa region, and the villages Kišava and Ostrec in Bitola municipality, all of which are now part of south–western North Macedonia.
 Many left Yugoslavia due to discrimination against the ethnic Albanian minority and Muslim population, and the deteriorating economy and rise in unemployment.

 Settlement in Dandenong

 In 1963, Jakup Rustemi and later the brothers Tahir and Vefki Rasimi became the first Albanians to settle in the Melbourne suburb Dandenong after migrating from Kišava.
 Chain migration by Albanians from Kišava led to other friends and family migrating to Australia.
 Migrating Albanians with mainly agricultural skills chose to settle in Dandenong because it had industry and farms nearby.
 Local Albanians formed an Albanian soccer club in the suburb in 1984.
 A mosque was built by the Dandenong Albanian community in 1985.
-As the Dandenong Albanian community became settled and grew, they lacked a voice and representation, and their interests were not a focus of local and state government until the mid-2000s.
+As the Dandenong Albanian community became settled and grew, they lacked a voice and representation, and their interests were not a focus of local and state government until the mid–2000s.

 Over time, Dandenong became a centre for arriving Albanian migrants from southern Yugoslavia, and the suburb attracted Albanians from other parts of Australia who wanted to be in an Albanian community.
 Albanians also live in the neighbouring small suburb Dandenong South; they comprise much of its population and supply much of the kindergarten and school populations in the Dandenong area.
-Two-story houses are a common feature among many Albanian homeowners in Dandenong, and often they make up most of the population in some streets.
+Two–storey houses are a common feature among many Albanian homeowners in Dandenong, and often they make up most of the population in some streets.
 Many Albanian households are extended or multigenerational families that contribute to preserving traditions and the Albanian language.
 Some features of Albanian life in Dandenong are the speaking of Albanian, the playing of Balkan music, Albanian cuisine and local Albanian businesses.

 Albanians in Dandenong consider themselves to be integrated and accepted in Australia.
 Dandenong Albanians are employed in the flower-growing industry, working in nearby flower farms.
 Dandenong Albanians own over 40 flower and vegetable farms on Dandenong's suburban outskirts and 100 businesses in Dandenong itself.
 Many women also employed, although a sizable number are housewives focusing on child rearing.
 Following the opening of the borders of Albania in 1991, there was a rise in marriages by Dandenong Albanians mainly from Macedonia to Albanians from Albania.
 The Albanian presence in Dandenong has been honoured with a street called Keshava Grove and the creation of a public park named Keshava Reserve in 2020.